 - Do all federal grants regardless of size need to be reported to SPA?

-All sponsored projects (grants, projects, sponsored agreements) except directly awarded fellowships, should be processed by SPA regardless of size.
-However, there are times when University personnel consult to the federal government, and should do so as private individuals, not as agents of the University of Minnesota.
+All sponsored projects (grants, projects, sponsored agreements) except directly awarded fellowships should be processed by SPA regardless of size.
+However, University personnel who consult for the federal government should do so as private individuals, not as agents of the University of Minnesota.
 Such personal transactions should be between the individual and the federal department or agency.

-- The U policy says that the University of Minnesota Foundation, the Minnesota Medical Foundation, the Arboretum Foundation and the 4H Foundation are the receiving points for gifts made to the University.
-Where should I deposit gifts related to an existing endowment account established within the University accounting system?
+- The Board of Regents Policy: Foundations states that the University of Minnesota Foundation and the Arboretum Foundation are the recognized foundations for receiving gifts to the University.
+Where should I deposit gifts directed to an existing University endowment account established within the University system?

 Please contact the University of Minnesota Foundation to discuss how it may be possible for the Foundations to accept the donations and direct them to be deposited in the University endowment.

 - A Donor contacted me and needs a W-9 form, which W-9 should I send?

 Please contact the appropriate Foundation for instructions.
 It is important to understand where the funds will be going (University or a Foundation) prior to sending or completing a W-9 form.
 The Foundations and the University have different Tax IDs and remittance addresses and it is important that the correct information is provided to the donor based on the reason for the W-9 request.